LLNL/sundials/doc/idas/guide/source/Usage/FSA.rst

 .. c:function:: int IDASetNonlinearSolverSensSim(void * ida_mem, SUNNonlinearSolver NLS)

-   The function :c:func:`IDASetNonLinearSolverSensSim` attaches a ``SUNNonlinearSolver``  object (``NLS``) to IDAS when using the ``IDA_SIMULTANEOUS`` approach to  correct the state and sensitivity variables at the same time.
+   The function :c:func:`IDASetNonlinearSolverSensSim` attaches a ``SUNNonlinearSolver``  object (``NLS``) to IDAS when using the ``IDA_SIMULTANEOUS`` approach to  correct the state and sensitivity variables at the same time.